Description of functions and tools for managing service, contract, and policy workflow definitions.

-For example, controls could be in force to manage duplicate services, granularity of services, appropriateness of services based on business focus, level of specialization, etc. Administrators can also negotiate contracts with consumers and execute these
+For example, controls could be in force to manage duplicate services, granularity of services, appropriateness of services based on business focus, and level of specialization.
+Administrators can also negotiate contracts with consumers and execute these contracts.

 - Automates the compliance processes in the organization, thereby lowering the cost of compliance and minimizing the paperwork burden.

 Default Workflow Definitions

 A Workflow Definition is an XML file that defines the business processes (actions, steps, processes) for all services or contracts.
 The Policy Manager default installation installs three default Workflow definitions for services (default_service_workflow.xml), contracts (default_contract_workflow.xml), and policies (default_policy_workflow.xml).